BallAerospace/COSMOS/_docs/system_class.md

 Additional methods are available which are not as commonly used:
 1. ```System.commands.build_cmd("TARGET", "PACKET", params)``` - Creates a Packet instance initialized with the values in the params hash.
 2. ```System.commands.format(packet)``` - Returns a string which represents how to send this command in Script Runner.
 For example: Given a COSMOS start logging command instance it returns "cmd('COSMOS STARTLOGGING')"
-3. ```System.commands.cmd_pkt_hazardous?(command)``` - Returns an array where the first boolean value indicates whether the give command is hazardous or not.
+3. ```System.commands.cmd_pkt_hazardous?(command)``` - Returns an array where the first boolean value indicates whether the given command is hazardous or not.
 If the first value is true (hazardous), the second value is a string with information about the hazard.
 4. ```System.commands.cmd_hazardous?("TARGET", "PACKET", params)``` - Returns the same data as cmd_pkt_hazardous? above.

 Other methods are available but generally should not be used by developers.